misantronic/blocc/README.md

-A tiny ascii side-scrolling jump'n'run.
+A tiny ascii side-scrolling platformer